Beautiful Days (TV series): Synopsis

 Similar to its drama contemporaries, Beautiful Days involves conflicts in family relationships, as well as a love triangle.

 Lee Min-chul (Lee Byung-hun) returns from studying in the US, to take an active role in his father's prospering music business, Victory Records.
-It turns out that his father (Lee Jung-gil) was involved in unethical practices in the past, as well as the murder of the father of Min-chul's stepbrother, Sun-jae (Ryu Si-won).
+It turns out that his father (Lee Jung-gil) was involved in unethical practices in the past, as well as in the murder of the father of Min-chul's stepbrother, Sun-jae (Ryu Si-won).

-Into the scene comes two girls from the orphanage, Yeon-soo (Choi Ji-woo) and Se-na (Lee Jung-hyun), who share a sisterly bond.
+Into the scene comes two girls from an orphanage, Yeon-soo (Choi Ji-woo) and Se-na (Lee Jung-hyun), who share a sisterly bond.
 Se-na gets inspired to become a pop star after a visit by the Victory Records boss on a charity event.

 Years pass, and both girls arrive in Seoul to start their adult lives.
 However, they get separated.
 Yeon-soo finds a job working at Victory Records in hopes of one day meeting Se-na again and becomes involved in the lives of the stepbrothers, Min-chul and Sun-jae.
 Yeon-soo and Min-chul make a deal that they will help each other's siblings.
 Yeon-soo moves into Min-chul's family home as a tutor for his younger sister Min-ji (Shin Min-a), and Min-chul will help Se-na achieve her dream of becoming a singer.
-A complex drama unfolds, Min-chul and Sun-jae both fall for Yeon-soo.
+A complex drama unfolds when Min-chul and Sun-jae both fall for Yeon-soo.
 Yeon-soo chooses Min-chul, but their love is threatened by a terminal illness.